 Pro Tip: Decorate your checkbook so it’s recognizable.
 It’s easy to mistake a server’s personal checkbook for one given to guests.
 If you lose your book, you’ll lose out on a shift’s worth of tips and make it incredibly difficult to cash out when you get cut.

-In a restaurant, there is no hotter commodity than pens.
+In the front of house of a restaurant, there is no hotter commodity than pens.
 Even though you ask them not to, your guests will steal them (intentionally or unintentionally) and you will eventually find yourself empty-handed with a nine-top who all want separate checks.
 Stock up on pens — seriously, like a doomsday-level amount of pens — whenever you have a chance.

 Training Manual Template